- Attend Events

 - Connect with AAA

 The AAA Leadership Fellows Program provides a unique opportunity for anthropologists early in their careers to learn about leadership opportunities within the association.
 Each year a group of three fellows will be paired with mentors chosen from among AAA leadership.
 Mentors provide fellows with an in-depth “behind the scenes” look at AAA’s governance system, offering a clear sense of the range of opportunities for leadership service to the Association, as well as advice on making room for AAA service along with their professional responsibilities and other service to the community and profession.
 Fellows shadow their mentors at the AAA Annual Meeting in meetings of the Executive Board and Association Committees.
-In addition, fellows are invited to attend the AAA Donors Reception and a Leadership Fellows Social bringing together past and present cohorts of fellows.
+In addition, fellows are invited to attend the AAA Donors Reception as well as a Leadership Fellows Reception bringing together past and present cohorts of fellows.

 I found it most helpful to learn from my mentor’s path and understanding how he was able to make a career and be actively involved in AAA and how those two things served each other in beneficial ways ...
 When it comes to joining something, I think what I learned through the leadership fellows was to speak up and say you want to do something.
 And then be consistent in your statement about what you want to do.
 My mentor talked about just doing something because it was the need that needed to be filled.
 I think for a while, I’d been apprehensive, waiting for the right or perfect opportunity or waiting for someone to invite me.
 What I learned is how to take that initiative for myself. – Julia Wignall, 2016 Leadership Fellow